yuvvi/cpp/CopyElision/README.md

 # COPY ELISION
 ### Mandatory elision of copy/move operations
-#### the compilers are required to omit the copy and move construction of class objects, even if the copy/move constructor and the destructor have observable side-effects.
+#### (C++11) The compilers are required to omit the copy and move construction of class objects, even if the copy/move constructor and the destructor have observable side-effects.
 The objects are constructed directly into the storage where they would otherwise be copied/moved to.
 ```
 class MyClass {
    public: